 Use the Make a Toy Sailboat activity to make toy sailboats from corks and craft materials.
 These can fit right in with discussions of the Mayflower that carried the Pilgrims to North America.
 For other creative building activities, see 10 STEM Activities with Cardboard Tubes and 12 Engineering Design Challenges Perfect for Remote Learning.

 Encourage creativity and storytelling with homemade shadow puppets.
 Whether their stories are spooky Halloween tales or something else, the Making Shadow Puppets activity helps students explore the science that brings shadow puppets to life.
 (For other storytelling-themed STEM activities, see Imagine Your Story - STEM Activities for Storytellers of All Ages!.)

 With the Make Marbled Cards Using Science! activity, students can make creative and colorful cards to use for greeting cards, gift tags, or refrigerator art.
 Choose seasonal colors for a fitting fall craft that combines STEM and art.
 When these students did the activity at home, they showed how individual this activity can be.

-With the Potato Battery: How to Turn Produce into Veggie Power! project, students learn about circuits and alternative energy.
+With the How to Turn a Potato Into a Battery project, students learn about circuits and alternative energy.
 The project shows potatoes in the circuit, but students can experiment with other fruits and vegetables as they investigate what works, why, and how much power this kind of circuit generates.
 We've had families experiment with butternut squash and small pumpkins for fall-themed electronics fun.
 The Veggie Power Battery Kit contains all the specialty parts you'll need to experiment with fruits and vegetables you choose.